toddnedwards/milestone-4-airbnb-collective/README.md

 **Checkout Success Page**

-Once the checkout has been successful, the user is
+Once the checkout has been successful, the user is taken to the checkout success page.
+Here their order is confirmed, providing the user with a UUID order number for their order reference, all details about the booking itself that has been provided in the cart view.

+It also contains one more section which shows the users personal details that they used to make the booking.

+Both of these sections are in containers which also use the bootstrap CSS class bg-light

 **FAQs Page**